rloutlaw/JavaSDKDocs/outlawSDKDocs/index.md

 description: Java for Azure developers
 ---

-# Java for Azure Developers
+# Java for Azure developers

-Azure makes it easy to develop, deploy, and manage Java apps.
-Java developers on Azure can:
+Build and deploy your Java applications on Azure.
+The resources here will help you:

 - Create apps using your favorite tools such as Eclipse, IntelliJ, Maven and Gradle.
 - Integrate Azure services like [SQL Database](https://docs.microsoft.com/en-us/sql/connect/jdbc/microsoft-jdbc-driver-for-sql-server) and [Azure storage](https://docs.microsoft.com/en-us/azure/storage/storage-introduction) into new or existing applications.
-- Build, deploy, scale, and monitor your applications.
+- Deploy, scale, and monitor your Java apps in Azure.
 - Automate configuration of Azure resources from your Java code.

 New to Azure?
-Get your [free trial](https://azure.microsoft.com/free/) and get started building your first application in [Eclipse](eclipse.md) or [IntelliJ](intellij.md).
+Get your [free trial](https://azure.microsoft.com/free/) and start building and deploying your applications.

 <ul class="panelContent cardsFTitle">
     <li>